R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 - This file is accessed by commands such as `useradd` and `groupadd`.
 - Open the **man** page for further details, `man 5 login.defs`.

 Some of the options in `login.defs` are obsolete and are handled by PAM (Pluggable Authentication Modules).
-But we must first install the required PAM password management module:
+So let us install the required PAM password management module next:
 > `apt -y install libpam-pwquality`
 - `-y` option spares us the confirmation request after the `apt` command.
 - You may check if the package is installed with `dpkg -s libpam-pwquality`.